Woodford Wells F.C.

 Woodford Wells Football Club was an English association football club from Woodford Wells in Essex.
-The home pitch was in Monkhams Lane (at the rear of the Travellers Rest) which is now The Woodford Wells Club.

 History

-The club was founded in 1869 and its first match, against Forest School was played to a modified rugby code.
+The club was founded in 1869 and its first match, against Forest School at the start of 1870, was played to a modified rugby code.
 The match was 15 per side (at the time association laws did not specify the size of teams) and included three Kaye brothers, three Spicer brothers, and two Powell brothers.
 The return fixture the next month was to association laws, although the club only had 10 players.

 The 1872 A.G.M was held at the Travellers Rest Inn (now The Travellers Friend) at which the following officiated: